Majin and the Forsaken Kingdom: Plot

 The story is set in a once prosperous and fruitful kingdom, which is overtaken by a mysterious "Darkness" and thrown into disarray.
 While many citizens attempted to explore and find out what's going on, they were never to be seen again, and the decay continued.
 To cleanse this forsaken kingdom of the darkness, a young thief sets out to find and free the mythical Majin - an incredibly powerful mystical beast, to reclaim its power and restore the land to its former glory.

 Gameplay

-The game is an action/platformer, with puzzle elements thrown in at different intervals.
+The game is an action-adventure game with puzzle elements thrown in at different intervals.
 Players control the thief, Tepeu, while the Majin, Teotl, is A.I. controlled.
 Though the player takes no direct control over Teotl, they can give him commands, which are often used for solving puzzles or during combat.

 As the game progresses, Teotl will gain powers, such as the ability to produce electricity.
 These elements will be used both in combat and puzzle solving.

 The game is intended to emphasize the differences in Tepeu and Teotl.
 For example, at certain points, the characters will be separated and Tepeu must dispatch enemies using stealth, as he does not have the strength Teotl does.